Lossless propagation of gain-compensated graphene plasmons: Results

-In the THz context, gain-tunable plasmonic response is also relevant to metamaterial and THz photonics platforms \cite{withayachumnankul2009metamaterials}.
+In the THz context, gain-tunable plasmonic response is also relevant to metamaterial and THz photonics platforms \cite{tonouchi2007cutting,withayachumnankul2009metamaterials}.
 Additional directions include hybrid Dirac plasmon-polaritons and strain-tuned plasmonics \cite{in2022two,lemus2023effect}.
-We also extract the gain parameter associated with the $\mathcal{PT}$ threshold and study its dependence on frequency and on the host dielectric. \FloatBarrier
+The gain parameter extracted from the analytical conditions above is therefore a practical design quantity for active graphene plasmonic structures.